 Kids often act out when they’re struggling with something and having trouble putting it into words.
 Maybe it’s the pandemic and distance learning, and the uncertainty that comes with it.
 Maybe it’s anger or fear related to police brutality and racial injustice.
 Or it could be a problem with schoolwork or friends.

-Understanding why your child is acting out can help you find the best way to respond to outbursts.
 Learn more about why kids act out and what to do next.

 What Acting Out Looks Like

 Here are examples of what you might see your child doing: